mwwojcik/airline-reservation-system/readme.md

 **Checking availability**

-At this stage, the customer enters basic information about their preferences and receives information about flight options.

-The customer should set his preferences :
-* departure date/time (one value or range)
-* origin city
-* arrival city
-* class
-* one-way or round trip
-* departure date
-* number of passangers (adult/children/senior)

-And should get list of flights that meet the criteria.

-Single flight information should have:
-* the flight number
-* departure time in origin city
-* arrival time in destination city
-* the duration of the flight (taking into account the possibility of a change of time zone)
+The ticket reservation process begins with checking information on available flights.
+The customer sets his preferences (departure date/time,origin city,arrival city,class,one-way or two-way trip, departure date, number and type (adult/senior/children) of passangers) and gives information about available fligths (like: the flight number,departure time in origin city,arrival time in destination city,the duration of the flight
-* the number of seats available on that flight.
+,the number of seats available on that flight).

-This list can be the basis for making a ticket reservation.

  **Ticket reservation**